saasom/todoist-mcp-server/README.md

 An MCP (Model Context Protocol) server implementation that integrates Claude with Todoist, enabling natural language task management.
 This server allows Claude to interact with your Todoist tasks using everyday language.

+This was forked from @abhiz123 todoist-mcp-server.
+I have updated this version with new descriptions that are meant to increase the accuracy of the model at understanding what tool to use and how.

 ## Features

 * **Natural Language Task Management**: Create, update, complete, and delete tasks using everyday language